 The portrait above the bar stares at you with eyes that move, but it’s no optical illusion.
 Rather, it’s an animatronic set of eyes that mechanically move back and forth at the appropriately named Creepy’s, a clown-themed bar full of eerie portraits and dolls that stare down at you as you drink.
 Most don’t have the moving animatronic eyes, but you’ll still feel like you’re being watched at every moment.
 Luckily, the fried chicken sandwich here is worth the raised neck hairs.

 Frankenstein’s monster lives at the appropriately named Frankenstein in Edinburgh.
 Housed in a three-story ancient church, this homage to Big Franky sports the decor of a mad scientist’s lair and occasionally screens silent movie nights and The Rocky Horror Picture Show.
-It also caters specifically to stag and hen nights (bachelor and bachelorette parties, for colonialist readers), because nothing is more truly terrifying than a raging Scottish hen or stag party.
+It also caters specifically to stag and hen nights (bachelor and bachelorette parties, if you’re from across the pond), because nothing is more truly terrifying than a raging Scottish hen or stag party.

 The Slaughtered Lamb in NYC is a pretty standard English-style pub, save for the life-size statue of a werewolf grappling a maiden, as well as the werewolf iconography dotted throughout the bar.
 It’s all a testament to the original Slaughtered Lamb in London, which was the location where the two tourists were attacked by a werewolf in the 1981 cult classic American Werewolf in London.
 While you can’t tear into innocent villagers here to drink their lifeblood, you can tear into some good fish-and-chips and drink a nice selection of imported ales.